openkfw/TruSpace/README.md

 ## Play around in a sandbox demo environment

+To check how TruSpace works, get to the sandbox installation at https://truspace.dev, register a new user, login and start playing with private and public workspaces!

 ## Run it locally on my machine

 For a very **quick and easy** TruSpace setup (e.g. for demos and first look), run: